yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 Next we need to install the UEFI (a successor to BIOS) for QEMU.

-(Warning, it turns out that newer versions of this file have problems booting macOS...)
-Simply download the two OVMF files and place them in the same folder as your VM.
-Then change the XML file such that the following two lines point to the (full) paths to the corresponding files.
+Simply download the two OVMF files from the repository and place them in the same folder as your VM.
+Then change the XML file such that the following two paths point to the full paths of the corresponding files.

 ```
 <loader>OVMF_CODE-pure-efi.fd</loader>
+        ^
+	|
+	\--- Add the path here

-<nvram template='THIS***OVMF_VARS-pure-efi.fd'>NOT*THIS***/var/lib/libvirt/qemu/nvram/macos-test-org-base_VARS.fd</nvram>
+<nvram template='OVMF_VARS-pure-efi.fd'>/var/lib/libvirt/qemu/nvram/macos-test-org-base_VARS.fd</nvram>
+		^
+		|
+		\--- And here
 ```

-### Old, NOT WORKING
+### SKIP, NOT WORKING
+Warning: Recent versions of this file have problems booting macOS ...

 Download the .rpm file that contains `*ovmf-x64*` from the following page: https://www.kraxel.org/repos/jenkins/edk2/